‘Teen Wolf’ Boss Reveals A Fearful Future For ‘Pariahs’ In Season 6B

 Where Will Teen Wolf Go From Here?
 Jeff Davis Has The Answers

 Teen Wolf‘s Jeff Davis has much to answer for with that last episode leading into the winter break and, speaking with Entertainment Weekly, the Teen Wolf boss was only too happy to answer a few questions.
-Just don’t expect him to give out too much in the way of details for season 6B.
+Just don’t expect him to give out too much in the way of details for Season 6B.
 Some things must remain a secret.

 Starting out, Davis opens up about that much anticipated Stydia kiss and shares that even he doesn’t know where the couple goes from here, or even if they go anywhere.
 In the episode, Stiles and Lydia finally give into their feelings and share a real, honest kiss.
 It’s representative of their love and not done as a part of a larger story arc.